realityforge/chef-archive/README.md

 - version: The version of the archive.
 Should be set, otherwise will be derived as a hash of the url parameter.
 Defaults to <code>nil</code>.
 - owner: The owner of the container directory and created artifacts.
 Defaults to <code>"root"</code>.
 - group: The group of the container directory and created artifacts.
 Defaults to <code>0</code>.
+- mode: The permissions on the container directory and created artifacts.
+Defaults to <code>0700</code>.
 - umask: The umask used when setting up the archive.
 Defaults to <code>nil</code>.
 - prefix: The directory in which the archive is unpacked.
 Defaults to <code>nil</code>.
 - extract_action: The action to take with the downloaded archive.
 Defaults to leaving the archive un-extracted but can also unzip or unzip and script the first directory.
 Defaults to <code>nil</code>.